lucascudo/reach-challenge/README.md

 # reach-challenge

 A Amazon Web Service S3 bucket listing tool developed for Rea.ch Challenge.

-Make sure you have PHP and Composer installed on your system., then open the src directory on Terminal and type:
+Make sure you have PHP and Composer installed on your system, then open the src directory on Terminal and type:

 To install dependencies:
 ```sh
 $ composer install
 ```
-To run the application:
+To run the application
-Just type
 ```sh
 ./reach-challenge.php
 ```
-Or use some of the awesome options described below:
+Or use it with some of the awesome options described below:

 -h, --help &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Prints this manual.